speedment/speedment-doc/pages/maven.md

     </dependencies>
 ```

 The {{site.data.javadoc.TypeMapper}} above also converts information in the other direction.
-For example,
-if a mapped property is `false` and is persisted in the database, the value in the database will read "Nein".
+For example, if a mapped property is `false` and is persisted in the database, the value in the database will read "Nein".

-{% include tip.html content=
+{% include tip.html content="
-"`TypeMapper`s that are added to the plugins must also be on the class path once our application run.
- Remember to depend on the artifact that contains the `TypeMapper` in your POM file as shown in the last
- part of the example above."
+`TypeMapper`s that are added to the plugins must also be on the class path once our application run.
+If the `TypeMapper` comes from an external project, remember to depend on the artifact that contains the `TypeMapper` in your POM file as shown in the last part of the example above.
- %}
+" %}

 ### Adding a Component
 A component can add or change Speedment functionality.
 Most functions within Speedment are handled by Components.
 Components are easily added to the plugins like this:

 ``` xml
 <plugin>